scmbreeze/scm_breeze/README.markdown

 ### Streamline your SCM workflow.

 **Copyright 2011 Nathan Broadbent (http://madebynathan.com).
 All Rights Reserved.**
-**Released under the LGPL (GNU Lesser General Public License)**

 -------------------------------------------------------

 This is a collection of simple shell scripts (for `bash` and `zsh`) that enhance interaction with your SCM software.

-They have been incubated and refined in my bashrc for more than a year, so I decided that they deserved their own project.
+They have been refined in my bashrc for more than a year, so I decided that they deserved their own project.
-They are currently **only written for Git**, but I decided to keep the project's name open, in case anybody wants to port these ideas for Mercurial, SVN, Bazaar, etc.
+They are currently **only written for Git**, but I decided to keep the name open in case anybody wants to port these ideas for Mercurial, SVN, Bazaar, etc.

-## What does it do?
+# What does it do?

-### 1) File Shortcuts
+## File Shortcuts.

 This is the main feature of SCM Breeze.
 Whenever you view your SCM status, each path is stored in a numbered environment variable.